beech80/clipt/README.md

 - **Social Gaming Feed**: Discover and engage with gaming content
 - **Clip Uploads**: Share your best gaming moments with the community
-- **User Profiles**: Customize your profile and showcase your gaming achievements
+- **User Profiles**: Customize your profile with banner images and avatars
+- **Follow System**: Follow your favorite content creators
+- **GameBoy Controls**: Interactive joystick for scrolling with animations
+- **Interactive UI**: Like, comment, follow, and trophy buttons for engagement
 - **Offline Support**: PWA capabilities allow for some offline functionality
 - **Mobile Optimized**: Works on all devices with responsive design
-- GameBoy-style controller UI
-- Modern design with responsive layout
-- Support for video clips and social interactions
+- **Multiple Media Types**: Support for both videos and images in posts

 ## Documentation